 6 Tips for Executives During Tax Season and Beyond

 By maxing out your tax advantaged accounts, if you haven’t done so already, you can potentially reduce your taxable income.
-Depending on your situation, you may be able to contribute to an Individual Retirement Account (IRA) or a Health Savings Account (HSA) where the deadline for contributions for the 2023 tax year is April 15, 2024 (or April 17, 2024, if you live in Maine or Massachusetts).
+Depending on your situation, you may be able to contribute to an Individual Retirement Account (IRA) or a Health Savings Account (HSA) where the deadline for contributions for the 2024 tax year is April 15, 2025.

 Carry Capital Losses Forward

-To help reduce tax liabilities, offset your capital gains with your capital losses incurred during 2023 or carried over from a prior return.
+To help reduce tax liabilities, offset your capital gains with your capital losses incurred during 2024 or carried over from a prior tax year (if applicable).
 If you have offset all your capital gains and still have capital losses remaining, you can potentially reduce this year’s tax liability even further by applying up to $3,000 ($1,500 if married filing separately) of capital losses to offset your ordinary income.1

 Reclaim Taxes Taken on Foreign Investments